madprops/airc/README.md

 There's a `config` command that prints a summary of various configs.

-Good to have a quick overview of what the bot can do.
+This shows a quick overview of what the bot can do.

 ---